rafael17cordeiro/Autocarro/README.md

 📁 **Efficient File Storage:** All essential data related to the ticketing system, including user transactions and administrative logs, are efficiently stored across three organized files.

-This VB.NET application offers a comprehensive experience for users to simulate purchasing bus tickets while providing administrators with control and insights into the system's operations.
+#### This VB.NET application offers a comprehensive experience for users to simulate purchasing bus tickets while providing administrators with control and insights into the system's operations 🚀